 The Fund is actively managed, and the Investment Adviser has discretion to select the Fund's investments.
 In doing so the Investment Adviser will refer to the MSCI EMU Index when constructing the Fund's portfolio, and also for risk management purposes to ensure that the active risk (i.e. degree of deviation from the index) taken by the Fund remains appropriate given the Fund's investment objective and policy.
 The Investment Adviser is not bound by the components or weighting of the Index when selecting investments.
-The Investment Adviser may also use its discretion to invest in securities not included in the Index in order to take advantage of specific investment opportunities.
-However, the geographical scope of the investment objective and policy may have the effect of limiting the extent to which the portfolio holdings will deviate from the Index.
+The Investment Adviser may also use its discretion to invest in securities not included in the Index in order to take advantage of specific investment objective and policy may have the effect of limiting the extent to which the portfolio holdings will deviate from the Index.
 The Index should be used by investors to compare the performance of the Fund.